alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

 While the player is in the air, the following actions are allowed:
 1. Wall jump: if the player hits a platform or a wall, they can press the "jump" button again to jump off the obstacle.
 2. Mid-air dash: to be discussed
-3. Ground pound: the player can press a "fall down" button in order to fall down quicker if the jump was too long.
+3. Ground pound: the player can press a "ground pound" button in order to fall down quicker.

 **Ground pound**

 While mid-air, the player can press the "ground pound" input to make the character quickly fall down to the ground.
 Horizontal velocity is temporarily set to zero as the character begins falling down, then resumes in the previous direction.
 If the player presses the input "ground pound", all other input is suspended until the character reaches the ground.

+**Mid-air dash**

+To be further discussed.

 **Recap**